cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 printflush(message1);
 ```

-This code will print out  "mono: 5", "poly: 4" and "mega: 2" on separate lines.
+This code will print out `mono: 5`, `poly: 4` and `mega: 2` on separate lines.

 The values in the list aren't organized into tuples.
 You can put them on separate lines, as shown in the example, to keep them organized.
-The number of values in the list must be a multiple of the number of loop control variables.
+The list length must be divisible by the number of loop control variables.

 If you use expressions based on the values of the loop control variables in the list, the results are generally undefined.
 Example: